 The Carole Ann Wald Memorial Pool is closed indefinitely.

 The park offers five unsheltered picnic areas for rental to groups.
 Each site accommodates at least 100 people with picnic tables and stand-up style grills.
 The east and west picnic sites have a ball field with their areas.
 The north picnic area has an open play field and horseshoe pits.
 The south picnic site has a beach-style volleyball area with a net and is very close to the playground.
-There are 20-by-20-feet and 10-by-20-feet canopies, tables, chairs, and portable heater rentals available for outdoor picnics.
+There are table and, chair rentals available for outdoor picnics.
 Extra parking may be set up for events in advance.
 For more details, call (425) 455-7010 ext.
 105.

 The Grand Dining Hall